xoyoc/xoyocNET/wp-content/plugins/wp-statistics/readme.txt

 Disable / Enable the plugin.
 You may also want to remove and re-install it.

 = All visitors are being set to unknown for their location? = Make sure you've downloaded the GeoIP database and the GeoIP code is enabled.

 Also, if your running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will come up as unknown always.

-= I was using V3.2 and now that I've upgraded my visitors and visits have gone way down? = The webcrawler detection code has been fixed and will now exclude them from your stats, don't worry, it now reflects a more accurate view of actual visitors to your site.

 = GeoIP is enabled but no hits are being counted? = The GeoIP code requires several things to function, PHP 5.3 or above, the bcmath extension, the cURL extension and PHP cannot be running in safe mode.
 All of these conditions are checked for but there may be additional items required.
 Check your PHP log files and see if there are any fatal errors listed.